Oswaldketonou/walmart_sales_project/docs/case_study.md

 - Engineer features for forecasting
 - Define KPIs for model evaluation and business interpretation

-All analysis was performed in PostgreSQL.
+All analysis was performed in PostgreSQL, with forecasting models built in RStudio.

 ---